swiftlang/swift-evolution/proposals/0193-cross-module-inlining-and-specialization.md

 Header files mostly contain declarations without bodies, but can also declare `inline` functions with bodies.
 Such functions are not part of the binary interface of the library, and are instead emitted into client code when referenced.
 As with `@inlinable` declarations, `inline` functions can only reference other "public" declarations, that is, those that are defined in other header files.
 Note that while `static inline` is the most commonly-used incarnation of this feature in C, our proposed `@inlinable` attribute is most similar to `extern inline`, were that easier to use.

-The closest analogue in C to `@abiPublic` is a non-`static` function that is not declared in a framework's header file.
+The closest analogue in C to `@usableFromInline` is a non-`static` function that is not declared in a framework's header file.
 External clients cannot see it directly, but they can call it if they provide a local `extern` declaration.

 ## Alternatives considered

-One possible alterative would be to add a new compiler mode where _all_ declarations become implicitly `@inlinable`, and _all_ private and internal declarations become `@abiPublic`.
+One possible alterative would be to add a new compiler mode where _all_ declarations become implicitly `@inlinable`, and _all_ private and internal declarations become `@usableFromInline`.

 However, such a compilation mode would not solve the problem of delivering a stable ABI and standard library which can be deployed separately from user code.
 We _don't want_ all declaration bodies in the standard library to be available to the optimizer when building user code.